Barry University: Student organizations

 Barry University has more than 60 student organizations, two fraternities and one sorority, honor societies, and a student government.

 Student media

 The Barry Buccaneer is the student newspaper, ranging from 8 to 16 pages, and is published at the first of every month starting in September and ending in May.
 The Buccaneer serves as a laboratory for journalism minors.
 All work, including writing, editing, advertising and design, is completed by students.

 WBUJ, 99.5 FM, is Barry University's student-run campus radio station.
 Sponsored by Barry's Department of Communications, WBUJ provides students the opportunity to gain knowledge of radio-industry practices and standards, hands-on technical skills, and marketable on-air experience.
-Student DJs play all kinds of music, from hip hop to classic rock, classical music to inner city blues.
+Student DJs cover a wide range of music genres, from hip hop and classic rock to classical music and blues.
 Other programming includes sports shows, talk shows, and daily news.

 Campus ministry

 Barry has a Department of Campus Ministry.
 The sacraments of the Catholic Church are administered in accordance with the guidelines of the Roman Catholic Archdiocese of Miami.
 Protestant and Catholic campus ministers are employed by the university.
 Protestant Communion is offered monthly in multi-faith services.